Yankees vs. Padres Player Props Betting Odds

 Judge Stats

-- Aaron Judge has 42 hits with eight doubles, 14 home runs, 30 walks and 33 RBI.
+- Aaron Judge has 43 hits with nine doubles, 14 home runs, 30 walks and 33 RBI.
 He's also stolen three bases.

 Judge Recent Games